<

 KS4 Assessment:

-Assessment takes place through a variety of means including: assessed home-learning tasks with detailed written feedback, half-termly multiple-choice tests and termly end of topic tests.
+Assessment takes place through a variety of means including: half-termly assessed home-learning tasks with whole class feedback, half-termly on-line multiple-choice tests and termly topic tests.

 All students have an individual account on the science VLE www.kerboodle.com giving them access to the digital textbook and a wealth of other resources for their course.
 Any students experiencing any difficulties with their work or with accessing resources are encouraged to contact their class teacher using the school e-mail system.